 We operate an inclusive workplace and we do not pay people differently on the basis of their gender, or any other characteristic.
 Different genders are, however, represented unequally at different levels in the organisation.
 This difference is representative of the industry we operate in, and fixing this unequal representation matters to us.

-We have implemented a number of initiatives designed to support our colleagues, provide opportunities for progression and attract a more diverse talent pool.
+To progress towards these aims, we continue to actively implement initiatives designed to support our colleagues, provide opportunities for progression and attract a more diverse talent pool.

-We are committed to continuing to provide an update regarding our progress on reducing the gender pay gap and our goals for the future.
+We are committed to continue to provide an annual update regarding key initiatives, our progress and goals for the future.